 What Are Some Organizational Tips and Tricks?

 The bathroom is one place that can always use a little TLC.
-It seems like no matter how many times you try to organize that one drawer or get the cabinet in order so that you can find things, more stuff starts piling up and the organization goes right out the window.
+No matter how many times you try to organize that drawer or get the cabinet in order so that you can find things, more stuff starts piling up, and the organization goes right out the window.
 Doing it right the first time can help prevent that and encourage the entire family to take better care of the space.

-- Label everything.
-This makes it easy to find what you need, and it also ensures that everyone will know how to put things back where they go so that you never have that excuse again.
+• Label everything.
+This makes it easy to find what you need and ensures that everyone will know how to put things back where they go so that you never have that excuse again.
 Labels can even be a cute decorative touch to add something to the design.

-- Maintenance is key.
-Too often, people spend a lot of time and effort on the organization of their bathroom only to find that after a few weeks, it’s back to a cluttered mess once again.
+• Maintenance is key.
+Too often, people spend a lot of time and effort organizing their bathroom, only to find that it’s back to a cluttered mess after a few weeks.
 You need to be diligent, keep everyone in the family accountable, and clean and declutter regularly if you want to maximize the bathroom space that you do have.

-- Keep the counters clear if you can.
-If you need to utilize counters for storage, use containers that are not only effective but stylish and blend with your decor.
+• Keep the counters clear if you can.
+If you need to utilize counters for storage, use effective and stylish containers that blend with your decor.
 That way, you won’t feel like you’ve got all these products on the counter.

 Related: 8 Questions About Bathroom Vanities